 But there are also some critical trade-offs to understand.
 As we push the laws of physics in wireless, physics pushes back.
-For example, the distance in which I can achieve the modern standards like 5G and Wi-Fi 6 shrinks.
-I have to be much closer to the base station (in the case of cellular data) or the access point (in the case of Wi-Fi).
-If I push too hard, I can also severely reduce battery life — not good for a mobile device like a smartphone or tablet.
+For example, the distance in which I can achieve modern 5G and Wi-Fi 6 standards is smaller.
+I have to be much closer to the base station (for cellular data) or to the access point (for Wi-Fi).
+If I push too hard, I can also severely reduce battery life — not good for mobile devices like smartphones or tablets.
 I could also create an unreliable experience.

 In past generations of both Wi-Fi and cellular data technologies, it has been largely a matter of having the right device and service in place.
-With the current and upcoming generations, it is far more of a “your mileage may vary” scenario, with the success you can achieve tied to how well you followed the various nuances of design and implementation!
+With the current and upcoming generations, it is far more of a “your mileage may vary” scenario, with the success you can achieve tied to how well you followed various nuances of design and implementation!

 How will Wi-Fi 6 and 5G change mobility?

-Five myths about 5G
+Five things to consider about 5G

-- 5G will replace 4G/LTE.
+- Will 5G will replace 4G/LTE?

-- 5G will make Wi-Fi obsolete.
+- Will 5G make Wi-Fi obsolete?

 So, what should you do to get prepared for 5G?

-First, you do not need to be worried.
+First, you don't need to be worried.
 Your current plans and strategy are not likely to be heavily disrupted by 5G; 5G will simply add more options to your strategy over time.
 For example, today you may want to take advantage of 4G/LTE connections for a wireless WAN connection in a Software-Defined WAN (SD-WAN) design.
-You can easily do so, and when 5G connections are available, it’s a very simple swap of the cellular modem from 4G to 5G — it does not disrupt your SD-WAN design.
+You can easily do so, and when 5G connections are available in the areas you need, it’s a very simple swap of the cellular modem from 4G to 5G — it does not disrupt your SD-WAN design.

 Five things to consider for Wi-Fi 6

 An example would be found in Orthogonal Frequency Division Multiple Access (OFDMA).
 Something the cellular data experts had solved previously was how to get maximum efficiency using available radio spectrum when multiple devices are transmitting simultaneously.
-Wi-Fi employed some techniques, but with Wi-Fi 6 they were able to “borrow” from the cellular data body of work the concept of OFDMA (which is too involved to explain in this article) and build it into Wi-Fi 6.
-This will gain additional efficiencies for Wi-Fi in terms of data speeds and simultaneous users who can experience them.
+Wi-Fi employed some techniques, but with Wi-Fi 6 they were able to “borrow” the concept of OFDMA from the cellular data body of work (which is too involved to explain in this article) and build it into Wi-Fi 6.
+This will offer additional efficiencies for Wi-Fi in terms of data speeds and simultaneous users who can experience them.

 Here are five very important Wi-Fi 6 design considerations:

-- You Need More Access Points (APs)
+- More access points (APs)